-Adel Marzouk, head of the Bahrain Press Association, an independent media freedom organization based in London, told CPJ that Humaidan’s photographs had exposed police attacks on protesters during demonstrations.
-Humaidan’s family said authorities had sought his arrest for months and had raided their home five times to try to arrest him, news reports said.
+Police arrested Ahmed Humaidan on December 29, 2012, and charged him with "demonstrating illegally" and "using violence to assault police and damage public properties" during the demonstrations on the island of Sitra, where Humaidan lived, according to news reports.
+Adel Marzouk, head of the Bahrain Press Association, an independent media freedom organization based in London, told CPJ that Humaidan’s photographs had exposed police attacks on protesters during the demonstrations.
+Humaidan’s family said authorities had sought his arrest for months and had raided their home five times to try to arrest him, news reports and the Bahrain Press Association said.

 In 2014, the U.S. National Press Club honored Humaidan with its John Aubuchon Press Freedom Award.

 In September 2021, CPJ emailed the Bahrain Ministry of Interior’s media center asking for comment about the health and treatment behind bars of Humaidan and other imprisoned journalists, but did not receive a response.